-According to the CDC, up to 40% of premature deaths in the United States are preventable.
+According to the PRB, up to 40% of premature deaths in the United States are preventable.
 With the rise of disease and millions spent on healthcare, people are looking for alternatives to traditional medicine.

 Functional medicine is the new buzzword in healthcare.
 Too often, doctors treat the disease, not the patient.

 Functional medicine takes a holistic approach to healthcare.
 And it’s becoming a popular alternative for wellness seekers.
 Here’s a guide to functional medicine in Tempe AZ.